WHAT DOES THE STORMWATER UTILITY PAY FOR?

 - The fixed rate component is the same for all users.

 - The variable rate component is based on vehicle trip generation (trip ends) for each type of property usage, according to the recognized industry standard (Institute of Traffic Engineers - Trip Generation).

 - For residential users, the variable component is based on ITE traffic calculation of 9.45 trip ends per day per single family dwelling and 6.5 trip ends per day per multi-family dwelling unit.

 - A credit may be available in cases of financial hardship, in accordance with the City's existing utility assistance criteria.
 Approved utility assistance accounts receive a 25% rate reduction.

 - Non-residential Users

 - For non-residential users, the variable component is based on the amount of traffic generated by the type of site.
-The monthly variable rate for non-residential users is $0.05 per average daily vehicle trip-end.

 - Adjustment in the variable rate component is possible in cases of significant variation from standard vehicle trip patterns.
 This will be considered on a case-by-case basis, with proper supporting evidence.

 - The stormwater utility is structured similarly to the water utility in that one stormwater base charge is matched to one water meter.
 If multiple properties are served by a single meter, a single base charge is applied.
 Conversely, if a property or properties are served by two meters, two stormwater base charges are typically applied.